Saturn Maintenance: Cost, Plans and Service Schedule

 The good news is that if we factor out the Outlook, the rest of Saturn’s lineup seems reasonably cheap to own and repair.

-Saturn maintenance cost and schedule
+Saturn maintenance schedule and cost

 Some cars that are 15-plus years old become extremely expensive to maintain as they age simply due to lack of parts.
 It can be hard to find the right brake rotors and tire size for a 1990s Ferrari, for example, so you can end up spending thousands per year just to keep the car on the road.